Guided Fly Fishing Taranaki provides professional expert guided fly fishing services in the

 Your qualified guide is Adam Priest.
 He has over 28 years fly fishing experience and over 13 years guiding experience in the tourism industry.

-Adam is Taranaki's only accredited New Zealand Professional Fishing Guide Association member.
+Adam is Taranaki's only qualified, fully inducted New Zealand Professional Fishing Guide Association member.

-Experience the superb, unpressured trout fishery of the beautiful Taranaki region!
+Experience the superb, unpressured and uncrowded trout fishery of the beautiful Taranaki region!

 Phone: 027 503 8335 or +64 27 503 8335 (if calling from overseas)